Royskx/Applied-Statistics/README.md

 jupyter lab
 ```

-Navigate to `labs/Subjects/` and open a notebook to get started!
+Navigate to `labs/` and open the notebook for the current lab.

 ### 4. Alternative: Google Colab